What are dividends?

-When a limited company makes a profit, it pays corporation tax alongside business expenses, liabilities and other applicable taxes such as VAT.
-The money left over after all these payments have been made is available to pay to shareholders – anybody who owns at least one share of a company’s stock – by way of a dividend payment.
+Each year, a company must prepare accounts confirming the profit made by the company.
+From this the corporation tax payable by the company is calculated.
+The money left over from the profit after the corporation tax has been paid is available to pay to shareholders – anybody who owns at least one share in the company – by way of a dividend payment.

 So what is the difference between a salary payment and a dividend payment?